 - To compare and contrast technology tools and Blackboard features that enhance student learning as well as engage and motivate students.

-We hope that you’ll join us!
-Please complete the online registration form to participate.
+We hope that you’ll join the waiting list!
+Please complete the online registration form to sign up.

 Need some input on effective practices for teaching online?
 Check out our collection of Pitt Online Best Practices on these topics:

 - What Makes an Online Instructional Video Compelling?

 - Creating Effective Online Discussion Activities